Cloth Simulation

 }

-Add a new scene object in the Scene Hierarchy
+Add a new Scene Object in the Scene Hierarchy

 In cloth simulation, you need some points on cloth mesh to be bound to specific objects, like the head or body.
 Otherwise, with the gravity property, the cloth will only fall down.
 You can pick points based on the vertex color to transform with binding objects and attach/detach flexibly.